mousepawmedia/devdocs/source/network/phabricator.rst

 If you're a staff member, and you are having trouble logging in with your LDAP credentials, contact IT to have your password reset.

-..  important:: We do not issue LDAP credentials to non-staff under
-    any circumstances.

 General Structure
 =================================